A Guide To Being A Self-Employed Hairdresser

 Where GoSimpleTax fits in

-Our software is the perfect tool for hairdressers seeking accounting support.
+Our tax return software is the perfect tool for hairdressers seeking accounting support.
 After 18 months of training, we believe stylists deserve more than basic financial advice.
 That’s why, with our free trial, you can start building a clear picture of your tax position right away.

 When you upgrade to our full service for just £46, all the receipts from the tools and supplies you purchased can be uploaded to our platform.
 No more invoices, no more bank statement print-outs – just easy-to-submit information, available at your fingertips.